Education Maintenance Allowance and the 16–19 bursary fund

 You’re automatically eligible for up to a £1200 grant if you fit one or more of these criteria:

 - You’re in care or have been in care

 - You get Income Support or Universal Credit (UC)

 - You get Employment and Support Allowance (ESA) plus Disability Living Allowance (DLA) or Personal Independence Payments (PIPs)

-If you are 19 or older, you can get a bursary if you are continuing on a course you started aged 16 to 18 (known as being a “19+ continuer”) or have an Education, Health and Care Plan (EHCP).
+If you are 19 or older, these types of bursary might still be available, for example if you are continuing on a course you started aged 16 to 18 (known as being a “19+ continuer”) or have an Education, Health and Care Plan (EHCP)

 What if I don’t fit this description but still need money?

-There’s a discretionary fund – schools and colleges can decide which students have the most need for financial help to continue in their studies.
+There’s also a discretionary bursary– schools and colleges can decide which students have the most need for financial help to continue in their studies.
 Ask your student support services for more information.

 If you fit the criteria, you’ll get a guaranteed payment of up to £1200 a year – that’s over £400 more than you would have received through the EMA.
 In exceptional circumstances, you can get more if the provider believes this necessary to enable you to continue in education or training.